asierabreu/spark-course/README.md

 $SPARK_HOME/bin/pyspark
 ```

-You should see a PySpark sheep appearing looking like this:
+You should see a PySpark shell appearing looking like this:

 <img src="images/pyspark-shell.png" width="700" height="400" align="centre">